CQCL/hugr/specification/hugr.md

 The key `__used_extensions` when used on the module root node is used to specify the names and versions of all the extensions used in the module.
-Some of these may correspond to extensions packaged with the modules, but they may also be extensions the consuming tooling has pre-loaded.
+Some of these may correspond to extensions packaged with the module, but they may also be extensions the consuming tooling has pre-loaded.
 They can be used by the tooling to check for extension version mismatches.
 The value associated with the key must be an array of objects/dictionaries containing the keys `name` and `version`, each